Decorating With Sage Green: Colors, Rooms & Styling Tips

 For furniture, a sage green console table or bench can provide a functional and stylish piece to store shoes and bags.
 Add a mirror or artwork above the console table to create a focal point and reflect natural light.

-Sage Green Entryway
+Sage Green in the Entryway

 Image courtesy of Studio McGee